 Stage 4 – Getting Your Medication

 By stage 4 of the process, you will have completed your fertility tests, returned the medical information form to the patient coordinator and you will have paid the deposit to reserve your treatment space.
-You will have an idea of which month you would like to attend for IVF and ICSI treatment with Dr. Firdevs and you might even have planned your exact treatment dates.
+You will have an idea of which month you would like to attend for IVF and ICSI treatment with Team Miracle and you might even have planned your exact treatment dates.
 We recommend that all patients take a combined oral contraceptive pill to regulate the menstrual cycle.
 This is not compulsory and we are very flexible with regards to period start dates but taking the pill does make it easier for patients to plan in advance, get time off work and arrange flights.

 Team Miracle will send you a prescription for the drugs that are required prior to your IVF treatment in North Cyprus.
 You can use this prescription to get the medication from your local pharmacy.
 If you do not want to use a local pharmacy or the cost of medication is expensive then you can order the medication from our distributor in UK who supplies the medication at Cyprus prices and can deliver worldwide.
 Certain countries including Ireland, the Netherlands amongst others, operate subsidised medication schemes and we can assist patients with obtaining medication for free or low cost through those programs.

 Along with the prescription, Team Miracle’s specialist IVF doctor will prepare a unique treatment protocol which is individualised for every patient and provides specific instructions regarding what medication to take and when to take it.
 The protocol is designed in an easy to understand calendar format so you won’t get confused.

 Don’t forget, you can phone or email your coordinator at anytime if you have questions or simply need some reassurance.